Third-Party Sponsor Billing

 - MET will not pay for lab and course fees.
 Students are responsible for paying these fees before the 100% tuition deadline to avoid late payment fees or accounting holds.

 - MET will not cover tuition at the graduate tuition rate.
 Students are responsible for paying the difference between the undergraduate tuition rate and the graduate tuition rate before the 100% tuition deadline to avoid late payment fees or accounting holds.

 - MET will not cover out-of-state non-resident tuition rates.
 Students are responsible for paying the difference between in-state tuition rate and out-of-state tuition rate before the 100% tuition deadline to avoid late payment fees or accounting holds.

 - No additional requests to use MET funds are required (unless there is a change).

 - If you have financial aid, scholarships or grants and would like MET to cover your entire tuition and receive a refund, please send an email to firstname.lastname@example.org so your request can be processed.

 - Call MET at 800-638-4543 for assistance on Monday-Friday from 8:00 a.m.-5:00 p.m.

 Using Michigan Education Savings Program (MESP) and Other 529 Plans

 MESP and standard 529 Plans allow flexibility in the use of the funds and are more like savings plans.
-If a student does not attend a Michigan public school, the student is eligible for a refund of the investment.

 - MESP and other 529 Plans are administered by Student Accounts.